Thorinair/LumaDriver/README.md

 1. Import the Unity package.
 2. Drag the `LumaDriver` prefab into the scene.
 3. Make sure it is far away from the scene.
 It should be on Y=1000000 by default.
+4. If you wish to use AudioLink, you will have to enable it.
+Check the AudioLink section below to see how to do that.
-4. You are done!
+5. You are done!
 Enjoy the beautiful glow once more!
 Check below for customization options for the driver...

 ## Customization
 If you want to play around with the parameters, open the CustomRenderTexture in the following location: `LumaDriver/CustomRenderTexture/LumaDriver_CRT`, expand the shader parameters to be able to modify them to your liking.
 The parameters are split up on four separate pages for easier navigation.